- Make sure your crutches have been adjusted to your height for the first time.

 To limit the weight-bearing on the injured leg and improve the range of motion and self-care ability.

-- The top of the crutches should be below one’s armpits by about two fingers’width.
+- The top of your crutches should be 2 finger width distance below your armpits.

-- The handgrips should be adjusted to an appropriate height, in which one’s elbows are able to slightly flex about 20–30 degrees when holding the handgrips.
+- The handgrips should be adjusted to an appropriate height, in which one’s elbows are able to flex about 30 degrees when holding the handgrips.

 - Crutches (Figure 1):

-- Put weight on the uninjured leg and move both crutches forward at the same time.
+- Put weight on the uninjured leg (healthy leg) and move both crutches forward at the same time.

 - Put weight on both crutches and then move the uninjured leg forward.